nikitahl/sidebar-navigation-for-wpbakery/readme.txt

-=== Sidebar for WPBakery ===
+=== Sidebar for WPBakery Page Builder ===

 Contributors: nikitahl, mrdollar4444
 Tags: wpbakery, wpbakery-extension, wpbakery-addon, sidebar, navigation Requires at least: 6.4
 Tested up to: 6.7.2
-Stable tag: 2.0
+Stable tag: 2.1
 Requires PHP: 7.0
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Enhanced UI for WPBakery Page Builder with a sidebar navigation and panels.
+Customizable UI for WPBakery Page Builder with sidebar navigation and panels.

 == Description ==

-This simple and lightweight plugin adds a navigation bar and panels as a sidebar in the WPBakery Page Builder.
+This simple and lightweight plugin displays a navigation bar and panels as a sidebar in the WPBakery Page Builder.

 If you want to keep your content visible at all times without constantly dragging or resizing panels, while still having quick access to them, this plugin is perfect for you.